Learning Preconditioner for Conjugate Gradient PDE Solvers: Experiments

 We compare our approach with the general-purpose preconditioners described above.
 Table~\ref{tab:pcg} summarizes the time cost and iteration numbers of PCG solvers using different preconditioners up to various convergence thresholds.

 Jacobi conducts the simple diagonal preconditioning, so it has little precomputation overhead.
 However, the quality of the preconditioner is mediocre, and PCG takes many iterations to converge.
-Similarly, Gauss-Seidel preconditioner directly forms the triangular matrices by taking the entry values of system matrix $\mathbf{A}$, and thus the computational overhead is low as compared to IC or IC(2) preconditioners.
-However, it is limited in speeding up the CG solver because of its coarse approximation to the system matrix $\mathbf{A}$.
+Similarly, the Gauss-Seidel preconditioner directly forms the triangular matrices by taking the entry values of system matrix $\mathbf{A}$, and thus the computational overhead is low as compared to IC or IC(2) preconditioners.
+However, it is limited in speeding up solvers because of its coarse approximation to the system matrix $\mathbf{A}$.

 IC and IC(2) speeds up CG solver significantly.
 However, its precomputation process is sequential and therefore expensive to compute.
 This comparison reflects the derivation complexity and approximation accuracy trade-off between existing numerical preconditioners.
 By contrast, our approach features an easily parallelizable precomputation stage (like Jacobi and Gauss-Seidel) and produces a preconditioner with a quality close to IC.
 Therefore, in terms of total computing time, our approach outperforms the existing general-purpose numerical approaches across a wide range of precision thresholds.